amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 that in the sublist `"steady state time integrator`".
 Here is a short example:
-Note that the transient time integrator can be restarted multiple times, prefereably every time a simulation goes through a stress test (e.g. external sourced are turning on and off abruptly).
+Note that the transient time integrator can be restarted multiple times, preferably every time a simulation goes through a stress test (e.g. external sourced are turning on and off abruptly).
 If a non-empty `"initialization`" list is specified, it will be executed only once.